- You do not have any products in your shopping cart yet.

 - Care for the surface regularly with suitable products.

 Even with the best care, wood remains a natural product.
-If you discover cracks, stains, or other damages, just contact us.
-We will help you with recommendations for care products, repair kits, and tips on location.
+If you discover cracks, stains, or other damage, just contact us.
+We will help you with recommendations for care products, repair kits, and location tips.
 This way, you will enjoy your solid wood table for a long time – whether waxed, oiled, or lacquered.